commanded/commanded/README.md

 Command handling middleware for CQRS applications in Elixir.

-Provides support for command registration and dispatch; delegation to aggregate roots; event handling; and long running process managers.
+Provides support for command registration and dispatch; hosting and delegation to aggregate roots; event handling; and long running process managers.

 Use with [eventstore](https://github.com/slashdotdash/eventstore) and [eventsourced](https://github.com/slashdotdash/eventsourced) as components that comprise a [CQRS](http://cqrs.nu/Faq) framework for Elixir.